Stocks wobble lower as investors monitor inflation, earnings

 AP Business Writers

-Big technology stocks, which have an outsized influence on the S&P 500 because of their high valuations, fell and checked gains elsewhere in the market.
+Big technology stocks, which have an outsized influence on the S&P 500 because of their high valuations, accounted for a big share of the decline, outweighing gains elsewhere in the market.
 The sector has been slipping in January as investors shift money in anticipation of rising interest rates, which tend to make pricey tech stocks less attractive.

 “It is a little bit of a confusing narrative for the first two weeks of this year,” said Scott Ladner, chief investment officer at Horizon Investments.
 “The market is really coming to grips with selling really highly valued, profitless tech names and finding other places to put money.”